 Project management and LSP-of-Record for the removal of two 10,000 gallon USTs at the Beverly High School.
 56 tons of petroleum contaminated soil was removed and incinerated at an approved facility.
 Second phase of project involved the discovery of residual petroleum contamination from a separate source during a major expansion of the High School.
 Response action was completed in close cooperation with the Beverly Public Services and Engineering Department and CTA Construction.
 See http://ctaconstruction.com/project/ordinary/beverly-high-school A total of 1836 tons of petroleum contaminated soil was removed, recycled at an approved facility and a permanent solution was achieved.

-Permitting, design, engineering and construction management of the main 2500 foot access road for the Wampanoag Tribe in Aquinnah, MA known as Black Brook Road.
-Designed and implemented innovative stormwater controls to minimize impacts into Squibnocket Pond.
+Full permitting, design, engineering and construction management of the main 2500 foot access road for the Wampanoag Tribe in Aquinnah, MA known as Black Brook Road.
+Designed and implemented innovative stormwater controls to minimize stormwater quality discharge and impacts into Squibnocket Pond.
 Responsible for the permitting, filling and replication of 8500 square feet of wetlands that required approvals through the Aquinnah Conservation Commission, MassDEP, EPA and the U.S. Army Corps of Engineers.

 Project management and LSP-of-Record for the removal of 410 tons of metal contaminated soil from a former tannery in Salem, MA.
 The removal action limited excavation and cost through the field screening of metals using an x-ray fluorescence meter on site.
 A permanent solution with conditions was achieved with the filing of an AUL at the South Essex Registry of Deeds.